 - Firm-Sponsored: Law firms have a variety of fellowship models.
 In all of them, the fellow is paid for a period of time while she engages in public interest work.
 Later, the fellow may or may not join the firm.
 The most well-known of these fellowships is the Skadden Fellowship, sponsored by Skadden, Arps, Slate, Meagher & Flom.

 - Seattle University School of Law Fellowships: Since 2009, Seattle University School of Law has offered a post-graduate public interest fellowship to its graduating students.
-To contribute to the School of Law's Fellowship programs, which are made possible through the generosity of alumni and external donors, please visit our Giving page.
+The fellowships are dependent on the School of Law's ability to raise funds through the generosity of alumni and external donors.
 For questions or further information, please contact Jennifer Werdell.

-Seattle University School of Law is thrilled to announce that that Andrés E. Muñoz has been named as the 2015 Seattle University School of Law Frances Perkins Fellow at The Unemployment Law Projeet (ULP).
+Seattle University School of Law is pleased to announce that that Lillian Kaide has been named as the 2016 Seattle University School of Law Frances Perkins Fellow at The Unemployment Law Project (ULP).
 The Fellowship is a unique partnership between ATJI and ULP, a statewide not-for-profit law firm established to assist and represent unemployed workers.
-Named for the former Secretary of Labor and first female cabinet member, the Frances Perkins Fellowship will allow ULP to expand its capacity to help workers who lose their jobs maintain stability for themselves and their families while they search for new employment.
+Named for the former Secretary of Labor and first female cabinet member, the Frances Perkins Fellowship allows ULP to expand its capacity to help workers who lose their jobs maintain stability for themselves and their families while they search for new employment.

-Andrés, a May 2015 graduate, will work full-time with ULP for one year providing direct representation, advice, legal education, and community outreach to those who have been denied unemployment benefits or whose award of benefits is being challenged.
+Lillian, a May 2016 graduate, will work full-time with ULP for nine months providing direct representation, advice, legal education, and community outreach to those who have been denied unemployment benefits or whose award of benefits is being challenged.
 The Fellowship will provide a salary, benefits, and professional development opportunities.
-Social justice champions Jim Degel '80 and Jeanne Berwick provided critical funding to kick-start this new partnership opportunity, which is also supported by ULP's own fundraising efforts.
-Degel and Berwick have generously supported Seattle U School of Law post-graduate fellowships in hopes of creating the next generation of social justice-minded lawyers.
-Congratulations to Andrés!

 Meet Past and Current Fellows